chandruselva17-cmyk/MySQL_Clauses-and-Joins/README.md

 # MySQL_Clauses-and-Joins

-🗃️ Employee Database — MySQL DML Project
+🗃️ Employee Database — MySQL Clauses and Joins Project

 A Data Analyst assignment focused on designing and managing an Employee Database using MySQL.

-DML: populating the tables and querying them with DISTINCT, aliases, WHERE, ORDER BY, LIMIT, aggregate functions, GROUP BY, HAVING, and all three join types.
+Populating the tables and querying them with DISTINCT, aliases, WHERE, ORDER BY, LIMIT, aggregate functions, GROUP BY, HAVING, and all three join types.

 📌 Problem Statement